-Management's Report on Financial Statements
+Management's Report on Comcast's Financial Statements

-Our management is responsible for the preparation, integrity and fair presentation of information in our consolidated financial statements, including estimates and judgments.
+Our management is responsible for the preparation, integrity and fair presentation of information in Comcast's consolidated financial statements, including estimates and judgments.
 The consolidated financial statements presented in this report have been prepared in accordance with accounting principles generally accepted in the United States.
-Our management believes the consolidated financial statements and other financial information included in this report fairly present, in all material respects, our financial condition, results of operations and cash flows as of and for the periods presented in this report.
-The consolidated financial statements have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report, which is included herein.
+Our management believes the Comcast consolidated financial statements and other financial information included in this report fairly present, in all material respects, Comcast's financial condition, results of operations and cash flows as of and for the periods presented in this report.
+The Comcast consolidated financial statements have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report, which is included herein.

-Management's Report on Internal Control Over Financial Reporting
+Management's Report on Comcast's Internal Control Over Financial Reporting